Bloggbild för: Ultimate Guide to Rosacea

-Rosacea is a skin condition that is easily recognized by redness, bumps, and pimples that appear on the nose, cheeks, forehead, and chin.
-It can spread to the ears, back, and chest.
+Rosacea is a skin condition that is easily recognizable by redness, bumps and pimples that appear on the nose, cheeks, forehead and chin.
+It can spread to the ears, back and chest.

-Many people who develop rosacea tend to have family members who have it, which makes sense given the latest research on genetic causes.
+Many people who develop rosacea tend to have family members who have it, which makes sense given recent research on genetic causes.

-The specific cause of rosacea is still unknown, however, but there are many factors that can trigger it and there is a connection with both liver and gut health (see further down).
+The specific cause of rosacea is still unknown, but there are many factors that can trigger it and there is a connection with both liver and gut health (see below).

 Four types of rosacea